egrosdou01/blog.grosdouli.dev/blog/2025-03-09-dual-stack-proxmox-pfsense-rke2-cilium/proxmox-pfsense-rke2-dual-stack-cluster-mesh-cilium.md

 date: 2025-04-08
 image: ./what_gives_people_joy.jpg
 description: A step-by-step guide to dual-stack deployment on a Rancher RKE2 cluster with Cilium complementary features.
-tags: [proxmox,open-source,kubernetes,rke2,cilium,ipv6,"2025"]
+tags: [proxmox,open-source,kubernetes,rke2,cilium,ipv6]
 ---

 ## Introduction

 Welcome to **part 3** of the `dual-stack` series!
-In [part 1](proxmox-pfsense-fritzbox-ipv6-prefix-allocation-setup.md) and [part 2](proxmox-pfsense-rke2-dual-stack-cilium.md), we discovered how to enable `dual-stack` on a Proxmox server using our Internet Provider and deploy RKE2 clusters.
+In [part 1](proxmox-pfsense-fritzbox-ipv6-prefix-allocation-setup.md) and [part 2](proxmox-pfsense-rke2-dual-stack-cilium.md), we discovered how to enable `dual-stack` on a Proxmox server using our Internet provider and deploy RKE2 clusters.
 In today's post, we continue our journey and enable a `Cilium Cluster Mesh` between two RKE2 clusters.
 The goal is to share `IPv4` and `IPv6` services between the different clusters effortlessly.
 Let’s dive in!

 ![title image reading "What gives people joy?"](what_gives_people_joy.jpg)
 <!--truncate-->